 Alcoholic cirrhosis develops when the liver becomes inflamed from heavy drinking over a prolonged time.
 According to The American Liver Foundation, chronic alcoholism is the ninth leading cause of cirrhosis in the United States.
 Between 10 to 20 percent of heavy drinkers will develop it after drinking for about 10 years or more.
-To find out how healthy your lifestyle is for your liver, you can answer 12 simple multiple-choice questions to get your Liver Score results.
+To find out how healthy your lifestyle is for your liver, you can answer 12 simple multiple-choice questions to get your Liver Health Score results.

 How much alcohol is too much?